Is it legal to record a conversation at work in Ontario?

 To record a conversation you aren’t part of, you typically need consent from at least one participant.
 Recording conversations without the consent of all parties when you are not a participant may violate privacy laws and could potentially lead to legal consequences.

-Am I allowed to record a conversation with my boss?
+Can I record a conversation with my boss in Ontario?

 Can I be fired for recording my conversations at work?